sc3/cook-convictions/slides/offense-disparities.md

 Marijuana, and how it's used in the criminal justice system, has long been a contested issue.
 Chicago recently gave police officers leeway to use their own discretion in arresting an individual for a marijuana charge rather than fining them.

-In this graphic, we divided marijuana possession charges by their class.
-The majority of possession charges where class XXX, meaning the majority of people are convicted under the (harshest/not harshest) classs.
+In this graphic, we divided marijuana possession charges by their class. <span data-term=”drugclass”>drugz</span> The majority of possession charges where class XXX, meaning the majority of people are convicted under the (harshest/not harshest) classs.

 <div id="drug-charges-class-chart" class="chart"></div>